1953: No US Coup in Iran – We Ally Instead

 In 1951, Iran’s parliament elected a powerful, Western-oriented nationalist and populist, Mohammed Mossadegh.
 He was such an exceptional character for his age, and had so much promise to improve conditions in the Middle East, that Time Magazine chose him as Man of the Year in 1951, a well-deserved honor.
 He worked constantly to increasing the power and plight of his people, and improve the abysmal living conditions in Iran.

 Mossadeghs populism pitted him against the declining power of Iran’s royal family, headed at the time by the Shah Reza Pahlavi, and the ascending power of the British multinationals that had essentially captured Iran’s oil a few decades earlier.
 British entrepreneurs had developed and sold Iranian oil since 1909.
 Though they ostensibly offered 16% of the proceeds to Iran, the books were not auditable by Iranians, so nationals had no way of knowing what was going on.
-Iranians were of ignorant of technical matters when the first development occurred, and the British assumed that gave them a free hand.
+Iranians were largely ignorant of technical matters when the first development occurred, and the British assumed that ignorance gave them a free hand.
 The contracts were put in place in 1923 by the Anglo-Persian Oil Company (APOC), a British multinational, and they had a 70 year term, presumably a long enough to drain the fields.
-Renegotiating those contracts in the meantime, as Iran developed, was never an option, either in spirit or in letter of the law.
+Renegotiating those contracts over that crazy long time span was never an option, either in spirit or in letter of the law.
 It is an irony of history that a young Winston Churchill worked as as a paid consultant on that original deal, lobbying the British government in the 1920s to give APOC exclusive rights to Persian oil.

 Once elected, Mossadegh didn’t mess around.
 He nationalized Iran’s oil resources in his first year in office.
 He then offered APOC a renegotiation of the oil deals, with 50% of the proceeds going to Iran and public auditing.
 APOC of course flipped their lid.
-The had a huge asset in then-Prime Minister Churchill, who did everything he could to fight for both APOC and Britain on the world stage.
-Nationalization of course does not usually mean socialism, and it wouldn’t have in this case.
-Many states, especially those in need of technical help as Iran was, contract with private companies to develop and sell their resources.
-But the state gets control over production and brings back competition for contract terms, both outcomes in which plutocracies lose power.
+They had a huge political asset in then-Prime Minister Churchill, who did everything he could to fight for both APOC and Britain on the world stage.
+Nationalization of course does not usually mean socialism, and it would not have been socialism in this case.
+Many states, especially those in need of technical help, as Iran was at the time, contract with private companies to develop and sell their resources.
+But when the state takes control over ownership, and then offers back production to private firms under renewable contracts, plutocrats inevitably lose some power.